trishanku-org/heaven/README.md

-The [`TrishankuHeaven`](api/v1alpha1/trishankuheaven_types.go) is a Kubernetes [custom resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), which captures, in its specification section, the `PodTemplate` for the Kubernetes controller along with the required Git configuration to be used for co-ordination.
+The [`TrishankuHeaven`](api/v1alpha1/trishankuheaven_types.go) is a Kubernetes [custom resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), which captures, in its specification section, the `PodTemplate` for the Kubernetes controller along with the required Git configuration to be used for coordination.
 The `TrishankuHeaven` [controller](https://github.com/trishanku-org/heaven/blob/main/controllers/trishankuheaven_controller.go)
 then acts on this object to create and maintain a `Deployment` for the controller with the specified `PodTemplate`, but enhanced with additional containers (initial and normal) to act as a binary-compatible triśaṅku heaven,